ruqaiah22/Deep-Learning-Project_T5/README.md

 ## Objectives:
-The goal of this project is to build a Convolutional Neural Network (CNN) model that uses the dataset images to determent the correct emotion type of a person face.
+The goal of this project is to build a Convolutional Neural Network (CNN) model that uses the dataset images to determine the correct emotion type of a person face.

 ## Data Description: